Geoffery10/Rule-Bot/README.md

 # How to update the rules:

 - Edit the `rules.yml` file with the new rules.
-    - Rules will be pulled from the first `embed` in the `embeds` array.
+    - Rules will be pulled from the first 10 `embeds`.
     - description, color, title, footer, and thumbnail url can be modified.
 - Push changes to the repository and the bot will automatically update the rules in Discord.
 - If you are not the owner of the repository, you can create a pull request with your changes.